cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 #### Database

-If required, we can also create and manage an RDS database as part of the beanstalk configuration (see @fig:aws-beanstalk-config-database).
+If required, we can also create and manage a RDS database as part of the beanstalk configuration (see @fig:aws-beanstalk-config-database).

 ![AWS Beanstalk](images/elastic_beanstalk-31.png){#fig:aws-beanstalk-config-database}